jamie-burns0/documents/articles/palindrome-interview-go.md

     ...
 ```

 Anywhere else, that trailing comma after the `4` would have been a syntax error.
 But with __Go__, its a syntax error if there's __no__ trailing comma.
 In a weird way, its good.
-I don't know how may times I've added a new last entry to a list like this - in JSON files, in enums, in `List.of(...)` - and forgotten to add a comma to what is now the second-last line.
+I don't know how many times I've added a new last entry to a list like this - in JSON files, in enums, in `List.of(...)` - and forgotten to add a comma to what is now the second-last line.
 A nice thing with the __Go__ syntax, is that second-last line would have had a trailing comma and I wouldn't have had an error.

 One final thought about the syntactic sugar is the lack of noise.
 I don't need as many parentheses and I don't need semi-colons.
 The code looks a lot cleaner.